SDK

 Implementation

 If you've completed the steps described in the Setup guides, you are now ready to implement our iOS library in your app.
-Our library supports iOS version 11 and up.
-Make sure you have at least Xcode 13.2 when using this library.
+Our library supports iOS version 13 and up.
+Make sure you have the latest Xcode when using this library.

 If you are upgrading from an older version of our library, it's always a good idea to read our Migration guide.